-Articulation at Palomar
+Articulation at Palomar and ASSIST.org Information

 Palomar College has over 400 articulation agreements available on ASSIST.org.
 Palomar College has articulation agreements with a variety of institutions of higher education.
 They include, University of California (UC) campuses, California State University (CSU) campuses, private and out-of-state colleges/universities.

 ASSIST.org continues to undergo significant technical challenges as a result of a technical upgrade to a new ASSIST site.
 The ASSIST Resource Center is the source of updates and news about the status and expected launch date of the new website.
 Course articulation agreements and new curriculum effective fall 2017 and after cannot be displayed at this time.
 Individual CSU and UC campus program and curriculum updates are provided on a continuous basis.
 These updates may be found on the left menu.
 Additionally, Palomar curriculum changes are provided, including Palomar College’s active course list displaying GE approval.